ivnfshz/hulu/README.md

 ```bash
 mvn test
 ```
-### Nodes
+### How to Change the Nodes' Values?

-- Got it!
-You just need to edit the next file located under directory project:
+- You just need to edit the next file located under directory project:

 ```bash
 src/main/resources/nodes
 ```
-> It contains a key/value format.
+- It contains a key/value format.
-> You will need to edit the value of the **root.nodes** key at your convenience
+- You will need to edit the value of the **root.nodes** key at your convenience